brightspot/react-examples/hello-graphql-apollo-cda/app/README.md

 ## Publish CMS Content

 Publish a Hello World item in the CMS.
-Use the permalink created in the CMS to search for your Hello World in the frontend React app.
-This example show how simple it is to use Brightspot to power your application.
+Enter the permalink generated when you publish the HelloWorld in your frontend application.